rjleveque/2016-ros-amath/slides.md

 --

-Software papers give you a line in your CV, and allow others to cite their dependence on your software (independently from their inspiration by your findings).
+.red[**Software papers**] give you a line in your CV, and allow others to cite their dependence on your software (independently from their inspiration by your findings).

 ---